Skip to main content

 PropertyTypeDescriptionDefault

-Nextfunc(fiber.Ctx) boolNext defines a function to skip this middleware when returned true.nil
+Nextfunc(fiber.Ctx) boolNext defines a function to skip this middleware when it returns true.nil

 SuccessHandlerfiber.HandlerSuccessHandler defines a function which is executed for a valid key.c.Next()